hrbigelow/opcheck/README.md

 geometries for this operation.

-The `data_format` argument, if it exists, is part of the shape-related arguments because it determines which set of valid
+The `data_format` argument, if it exists, is part of the shape-related arguments because it controls which combination of signatures is valid.